Multi-Node Cluster Deployment#

 sudo apt install nfs-common

-Deploy NFS Provisioner#
+Deploy The NFS Provisioner#

 helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner/